-Because the system uses ASA software commands to configure some features, you need to determine the current ASA version used in software running on the threat defense device.
+Because the system uses ASA software commands to configure some features, you need to determine the current ASA version used in software running on the Firepower Threat Defense device.
 This version number indicates which ASA CLI configuration guides to use for instructions on configuring a feature.
-You also should examine the current CLI-based configuration and compare it to the ASA configuration you want to implement.
+You also

-Keep in mind that any ASA configuration will be very different from a threat defense configuration.
-Many threat defense policies are configured outside of the CLI, so you cannot see the configuration by looking at the commands.
-Do not try to create a one-to-one correspondence between an ASA and threat defense configuration.
+Keep in mind that any ASA configuration will be very different from a Firepower Threat Defense configuration.
+Many Firepower Threat Defense policies are configured outside of the CLI, so you cannot see the configuration by looking at the commands.
+Do not try to create a one-to-one correspondence between an ASA and Firepower Threat Defense configuration.